Kick off the new tax year with 50% off our Ltd company accountancy packages!

-An Employer will also be vicariously liable where a worker is subject to detriment (bullying or harassment) by a co-worker when whistleblowing (the Employer has a defence where it took all reasonable steps to prevent the detriment).
+Also, an Employer will be vicariously liable where a worker is subject to detriment (bullying or harassment) by a co-worker when they make a whistleblowing claim (the Employer will have a defence where it took all reasonable steps to prevent the detriment).

 PIDA doesn’t require Employers to have a internal whistleblowers policy, although it encourages them to do so.
 Employers are also encouraged under the recent Bribery Act (July 2011) to have a whistle-blowing policy and Bribery Prevention policies so they don’t fall foul of the Act.
 PIDA also doesn’t require a Worker to raise their concerns with their Employer first before speaking to anyone else, although it does encourage this.

 Importantly, if your contract of employment contains a gagging clause preventing you from blowing the whistle, this is void and not legally valid.

 In 2013, case law confirmed that a protected disclosure may be made after employment ends and that there is no statutory limitation that protected disclosures must be made during the employment – in Onyango v Berkeley t/a Berkeley Solicitors.

 In 2017, in the case Beatt v Croydon Health Services NHS Trust, the Court of Appeal found that it’s not the Employer who can decide if the disclosure is protected (genuinely made in the public interest), but the Employment Tribunal.

 The Small Business, Enterprise and Employment Act that was approved by Parliament in March 2015 has specific measures for the NHS to enhance protection in that sector.
 In April 2016, a whistleblowing policy was published that should be adopted by all NHS organisations by the 31st March 2017.
 This will cover employees, agency workers, temporary workers, students, volunteers and governors.

 The Department for Business, Innovation and Skills updated their ‘Whistleblowing Guidance for Employers and Code of Practice’ in March 2015, which you can see here.